abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/background.md

 ---
-title: Get started with OpenTelemetry on Google Axion C4A
+title: Get started with TimescaleDB on Google Axion C4A

 weight: 2